geoffholden/GeoffHolden.com/content/resume.md

 	-	IEEE Newfoundland and Labrador Section

+		-	Currently secretary
-		-	Currently membership development chair
+		-	Served as membership development chair from 2014-2015
 		-	Served as treasurer from 2010-2013
 		-	Served as webmaster from 2008-2009